 This is the service that the agents (chocolatey-agent) communicates with.
 You could install one or more of these depending on the size of your environment (not multiple on one machine though).
-The FQDN and certificate used determine what the URL will be for the agents to check into Central Management.
+The FQDN and certificate used determine what the URL will be for the agents to check into Chocolatey Central Management.

 Unless otherwise noted, please follow these steps in exact order.
 These steps build on each other and need to be completed in order.